Tennessee, TN

 Tennessee Families First #

 Families First is Tennessee’s welfare program that provides temporary cash benefits to eligible low-income families with children.
-These benefits are time-limited to 60 months in a participant’s lifetime.

 How do I apply for Family First in TN?

-Tennessee Food Stamp Program #
+Tennessee Supplemental Nutrition Assistance Program (SNAP) #

 How do I apply for food stamps in TN?